TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 We sometimes want to create responses from Python exceptions that can happen in the use case, so we test that `ResponseFailure` objects can be initialized with a generic exception.

 And last we have the tests for the `build_from_invalid_request_object()` method that automate the initialization of the response from an invalid request.
-If the request contains errors (remember that the request validates itself) we need to put them into the response message.
+If the request contains errors (remember that the request validates itself), we need to put them into the response message.

 The last test uses a class attribute to classify the error.
 The `ResponseFailure` class will contain three predefined errors that can happen when running the use case, namely `RESOURCE_ERROR`, `PARAMETERS_ERROR`, and `SYSTEM_ERROR`.
-This categorization is an attempt to capture the different types of issues that can happen when dealing with an external system through an API. `RESOURCE_ERROR` contains all those errors that are realted to the resources contained in the repository, for instance when you cannot find an entry given its unique id. `PARAMETERS_ERROR` describes all those errors that occur when the request parameters are wrong or missing. `SYSTEM_ERROR` encompass the errors that happen in the underlying system at operating system level, such as a failure in a filesystem operation, or a network connection error while fetching data from the database.
+This categorization is an attempt to capture the different types of issues that can happen when dealing with an external system through an API. `RESOURCE_ERROR` contains all those errors that are related to the resources contained in the repository, for instance when you cannot find an entry given its unique id. `PARAMETERS_ERROR` describes all those errors that occur when the request parameters are wrong or missing. `SYSTEM_ERROR` encompass the errors that happen in the underlying system at operating system level, such as a failure in a filesystem operation, or a network connection error while fetching data from the database.

 The use case has the responsibility to manage the different error conditions arising from the Python code and to convert them into an error description made of one of the three types I just described and a message.